 After submitting the application for admission, you will need to complete the following items.

-- Interview: once your personal statement is received, you will be required to meet with a panel from the Behavioral Intervention Team.
-A member of the team will call you to schedule your interview time.
+- Interview: Once your personal statement is returned, you will be required to meet with a panel from the Behavioral Intervention Team.
+The Team’s assistant will call you to schedule your interview time.

-- Criminal BCI/FBI Background Check: you are required to give permission for a state and federal criminal background check, which will be performed by Campus Safety for a fee of $65.
-The background check will be completed during the above mentioned interview.
-Plan to bring the fee payment to the interview.
-Please note it will take approximately 30 days for the background results to be reported to the College.
+- Criminal BCI/FBI Background Check: At your interview, you will be required to give permission for a state and/or a federal criminal background check which will be performed by our Director of Campus Safety for a fee of $35 if convictions were only in the state of Ohio, or a fee of $60 if convictions were out-of-state.
+The background check will not occur unless you return your completed Personal Statement Form, have meet with our Behavioral Intervention Team, and pay the background check fee.
+Please note it will take approximately 30 days for the background check results to be returned to our Director of Campus Safety.

 Please note that applicants can be deferred or denied if their presence poses a substantial risk of harm to the campus or if they are under conditions of post-release supervision (i.e. probation or parole) that prevent enrollment.